TongLing916/tongling916.github.io/_posts/2020-3-6-Feature.md

 To best address the current requirements, we propose a novel keypoint descriptor inspired by the human visual system and more precisely the retina, coined Fast Retina Keypoint (FREAK).
 A cascade of binary strings is computed by efficiently comparing image intensities over a retinal sampling pattern.
 Our experiments show that FREAKs are in general faster to compute with lower memory load and also more robust than SIFT, SURF or BRISK.
 They are thus competitive alternatives to existing keypoints in particular for embedded applications.

+#### Introduction

+- Rotation and scale invariant
+  - Fast, compact and robust keypoint descriptor
+  - __Sampling pattern__ inspired by the human retina: higher density of points near the center.
+  - __Pairwise__ intensity comparisons form __binary__ strings.
+  - Pairs are __learned__ (as in ORB)
+  - Use smoothing kernels with different sizes
+  - Orientation mechanism similar to BRISK
+  - Coarse-to-fine matching (cascaded approach): first compare the first 128 bits; if distance smaller than threshold, proceed to compare the next bits, etc.
+- Faster to compute, less memory and more robust than SIFT, SURF or BRISK

 ### LIFT: Learned Invariant Feature Transform [^Yi16]

 #### Abstract

 We introduce a novel Deep Network architecture that implements the full feature point handling pipeline, that is, detection, orientation estimation, and feature description.
 While previous works have successfully tackled each one of these problems individually, we show how to learn to do all three in a unied manner while preserving end-to-end differentiability.
 We then demonstrate that our Deep pipeline outperforms state-of-the-art methods on a number of benchmark datasets, without the need of retraining.

+#### Introduction

+- Rotation, scale, viewpoint and illumination invariant
+  - Learning-based method which does both keypoint detection (__in scale space__) and description.
+  - First, a network predicts the __patch orientation__ which is used to derotate the patch.
+  - Then, another neural network is used to generate a __patch descriptor__ (128 dimensional) from the derotated patch.
+  - __Illumination invariance__ is achieved by randomizing illuminations during training.
+  - LIFT keypoints showed the best matching score and repeatability.
+Even better than SIFT.

 ### LSD: a line segment detector [^Gioi08][^Gioi12]